tingc10/serverless-white-elephant/README.md

 - [ ] User can fetch all users and gifts in a room
 - [ ] Host can start game -> generates turn tokens and sets turn index
 - [ ] User should be able to fetch all gifts in the room and identify the one they submitted
+- [ ] Authenticate users that call mutations